-- A judge attempts to end a fistfight by becoming involved as a combatant. - A judge punches a player after being provoked by an insult. - A judge arranges a meeting with the intention of sexually assaulting the person he or she has arranged to meet.
+- A judge attempts to end a fistfight by becoming involved as a combatant. - A judge punches a player after being provoked by an insult. - A judge arranges a meeting with the intention of sexually assaulting the person they have arranged to meet.